• Skip to primary navigation

 A bowl of blended root vegetable soup is one of the most comforting dishes possible.

-So while I love my regular sweet potato version, I often purple sweet potatoes next to the orange ones at my grocery store and thought: why not?
+And while I love my regular sweet potato version, I often purple sweet potatoes next to the orange ones at my grocery store and thought: why not?

-And to get the most vibrant, vivid color possible, I doubled (or tripled) down on the purple by adding purple carrots and red onions (which are really purple).
+To get the most vibrant, vivid color possible, I doubled (or tripled) down on the purple by adding purple carrots and red onions (which are really purple).

 I kept the ingredient list short and simple so you can easily whip this up for a weeknight dinner or as part of your meal prep.